 “Each and every person involved in this book should be ashamed,” wrote Jay Elliot Flynn.
 “A woman profiting off the stories and experiences of gay males during the AIDS epidemic is despicable, and I hope this entire project burns to the ground.”

 To understand the level of vitriol directed at a book that won’t be published until 2019, you need to understand the level of fanaticism and the dedication to inclusivity that now exists in YA.
 It follows a campaign started in 2015 that advocated for “Own Voices” in YA.
-The concept is simple, really; rather than majority-group authors -- cisgender, male, straight, white, abled -- writing books from the perspective of marginalised groups, own voices encourages the publication of diverse characters written by authors from that same diverse group.
-It’s a conversation that, over the past five years, has steadily gathered much traction and intensity, with Vulture, in 2017, labelling the fraught debates and online drama surrounding representation as “toxic”.
+The concept is simple, really; rather than majority-group authors — cisgender, male, straight, white, abled — writing books from the perspective of marginalized groups, own voices encourages the publication of diverse characters written by authors from that same diverse group.
+It’s a conversation that, over the past five years, has steadily gathered much traction and intensity, with Vulture, in 2017, labeling the fraught debates and online drama surrounding representation as “toxic”.
 And now this is all knocking at Helene Dunbar’s door.

 “When a straight person is telling a gay story, they're almost always telling that for a straight audience through the ‘straight gaze’." – Lev Rosen

 For Adam Sass, a YA author, the announcement of Helene’s book falls into the trend of cis women who write male/male fiction having their novels prioritized over ‘own voices’ authors.
 “As well researched the book may be and as wonderful a writer as Helene is, I think this is something where you're seeing a blind spot emerge,” he explains.
 “When you're not part of an own voices community and you're writing about that community as a guest in that space, you really have to be looking out for your blind spots and asking yourself the questions: Can you write about this?
 Absolutely.
 But should you?”